python/cpython/Doc/library/xml.dom.rst

 .. method:: Element.removeAttribute(name)

    Remove an attribute by name.
-No exception is raised if there is no matching attribute.
+If there is no matching attribute, a :exc:`NotFoundErr` is raised.

 .. method:: Element.removeAttributeNode(oldAttr)